barlick/sink-free/README.md

 If it does, then use Sink.
 If it doesn't then please delete Sink.exe and use something else!

 Cheers - Barlick.

+Compiling Sink:

+Sink is written in Delphi (pascal) and I used the Delphi 2007 IDE but I assume you can use later versions of Delphi and possibly the Windows version of the Lazarus free pascal IDE as well.

+Extract all files in the sink-free "Source code.zip" file to a suitable folder.

+Start your Delphi (or equivalent pascal IDE).

+Click "Open project", search for "sink.dpr" and open it.

+Compile it and run it.

+That's it.